Attraction 44 / 50

 Adjacent to the president’s palace is the Palazzo della Consulta, built by Ferdinando Fuga in 1734 for Pope Clement XII and the Papal court.
 This ornately decorated palace is now occupied by the Corte Costituzionale, the Italian Supreme Court.

 The third building flanking the square is the Palazzo Pallavicini-Rospigliosi, commissioned in 1603 by the Borghese family.
 Construction of this palace destroyed the remains of the Baths of Constantine.
-The last of many famous public bath complexes in ancient Rome was built at this site in the 4th century A.D. by emperor Constantine I.
+The last of many famous public bath complexes in ancient Rome was built at this site in the fourth century by Emperor Constantine I.